anhinga/2019-python-drafts/vispy/atparty-2019/README.md

 ```

 Finally, we add the alternatives, `vec2(sin(4.*uv.x), sin(10.*uv.y))` and `vec2(sin(4.*uv.x), uv.y)`.
 One can use them instead of `uv.xy` in the dot product for more interesting patterns.

 ***

+At this stage, we transferred this into VisPy (which we describe next).
+The VisPy-based Python code was used in the interactive presentation during @party compoes.

+We have now made the Shadertoy version available on the Shadertoy site: https://www.shadertoy.com/view/WlSGzK

+(The difference is, the `vec2(sin(4.*uv.x), sin(10.*uv.y))` is now the starting version, and we added 1 pixel to the mouse position, `0.1*iMouse.xy+vec2(1.0,1.0)`, so that the initial state is not blank.)

+***